-Everyone starts as a Level 1 character with no class.
-(We never get tired of that joke, arrr.)
+Everyone starts as a Level 1 character with no class and no style.
+(Heh, heh.)

 Look at your initial eight cards.
-If you have any Class or Accent cards, you may (if you like) play one of each type by placing it in front of you.
-If you have any Item cards, you may play them by placing them in front of you.
+If you have any Class or Style cards, you may (if you like) play one of each type by placing it in front of you.
+If you have any usable Item or Mook cards, you may play them by placing them in front of you.
 If you have any doubt about whether you should play a card, you could read below, or you could just charge ahead and do it.